 There are more than 4,800 "real" covers of TIME magazine that have been designed over the past 94 years.
 That’s certainly a lot of history, but it may well be dwarfed by all of the "fake" TIME covers that have been produced over the years.
 Occasionally, these knockoff covers generate real news.

-The latest to do so is a fake one from March 1, 2009 featuring an image of President Donald Trump and headline calling his reality TV show “The Apprentice,” a “smash.”
-The Washington Post reported Tuesday that the fake cover has been displayed in at least four of President Trump’s golf clubs.
-In fact, there was no cover of TIME on March 1, 2009 and Trump has only been on one cover of TIME (Jan.
+This latest “fake” follows one from President Donald Trump.
+He had a fake one from March 1, 2009 featuring an image of President Donald Trump and headline calling his reality TV show “The Apprentice,” a “smash.”
+The Washington Post reported in June 2017 that the fake cover had been displayed in at least four of President Trump’s golf clubs.
+In fact, there was no cover of TIME on March 1, 2009, and Trump has only been on one cover of TIME (Jan.
 16, 1989) prior to running for president.

 So, how do you spot a fake TIME cover?

 Here’s a quick guide: